 Best compact food processors

 Alexandra Carfioli, who runs the Instagram account Tiny Apartment Kitchen (an ode to her 90-square-foot kitchen), loves her Proctor Silex.
 “This is definitely the smallest appliance I own, but it’s my go to,” she says.
 “I use it to make sauces, hummus, and dips, and even to finely mince vegetables.
 This smaller size is perfect so I can make the right amount for two people … and maybe some leftovers.”
 And it takes up only half the space of our favorite full-size best-rated food processor.

-With all the baking I do, I need something slightly bigger.
-That’s why I purchased the surprisingly sleek Cuisinart Mini-Prep a few years ago.
-It’s small enough to keep stored away underneath my sink when I don’t need it, but large enough to take on significant tasks like grinding down pecans for my a favorite apple-honey-pecan muffins or making homemade almond butter.”
+Former Strategist writer Nikita Richardson bakes a lot, so she needed something slightly bigger than the Proctor Silex above.
+“The Cuisinart Mini-Prep is small enough to keep stored away underneath my sink when I don’t need it,” she says, “but large enough to take on significant tasks like grinding down pecans for my favorite apple-honey-pecan muffins or making homemade almond butter.”
 Strategist writer Emma Wartzman has also had one for ages and uses it on the regular for pesto, breadcrumbs, dressings, and more.

 Best compact microwave